Learn how to make quick pickled red onions in just 30 minutes with 5 easy ingredients!

 How To Pickle Red Onions:

-There are so many ways to customize your own quick pickled onion recipe.
+There are so many ways to customize your own quick pickled red onion recipe.
 For example, you can…

 Make it spicy.
-Sliced habañero peppers are often added to pickled red onions in Mexico to kick them up a (very) spicy notch.
+Sliced fresh habañero peppers are often added to pickled red onions in Mexico to kick them up a (very) spicy notch.
 But for a more mild dose of heat, feel free to add in a slice or two of jalapeño peppers, or even just a pinch of crushed red pepper flakes.

 Use a citrus base (instead of vinegar).
 In the Yucatan, it’s traditional to use Seville (sour) orange juice in place of vinegar.
 So if your local market happens to carry Seville oranges, just add 3/4 cup freshly-squeezed Seville orange juice in place of the vinegar.
 Or if your market does not carry Seville oranges, you can substitute 1/2 cup freshly-squeezed naval (regular) orange juice + 1/4 cup freshly-squeezed lime juice.